alextwl/rmi2mid/README.md

 Currently an RIFF file with (nested) LIST chunks is not supported.

-## TODO

-* Write a chunk parser.
-[PEP 594](https://www.python.org/dev/peps/pep-0594/) is going to deprecate and remove chunk module from python 3.8 and 3.10.

 ## Reference

 * [Bundling SMF and DLS data in an “RMID” File (RP-029)](http://web.archive.org/web/20110610135604/http://www.midi.org/about-midi/rp29spec(rmid).pdf)